-If you want your manicure to look fabulous (and who doesn’t) then you need to keep your natural nails healthy and in good condition.
+Want your manicure to look fabulous?
+Then you need to keep your natural nails healthy and in good condition.

-Biotin (vitamin H) Is the best vitamin for strengthening nails.
-If you don’t want to buy a supplement then try eating more chicken, bananas, cauliflower, salmon, beans, eggs lentils and peanuts.
+Biotin (vitamin H) Is the best vitamin for strengthening nails like this one (check price on Amazon).
+If you don’t want to buy a supplement then try eating more chicken, bananas, cauliflower, salmon, beans, eggs lentils, and peanuts.

 Don’t buff your nails too much.
-Buffing your nails before you polish them can give you a better finish, but if your nails are already thin, then making them even thinner isn’t going to do you any favours.
+Buffing your nails before you polish them can give you a better finish.
+But if your nails are already thin, then making them even thinner isn’t going to do you any favors.